WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Idaho/WaterAllocation/ReadME.md

 The following data was used for water allocations...

-- Point of diversion (POD) data was obtained from IDWR Maps and GIS Data Hub at: https://data-idwr.hub.arcgis.com/datasets/IDWR::water-right-pods/about
+- Point of diversion (POD) data was obtained from IDWR Maps and GIS Data Hub at: https://data-idwr.hub.arcgis.com/datasets/water-right-pods/explore?location=45.432773%2C-114.096317%2C6.10
-- Point of use (PoU) data was obtained from a zipped file from IDWR Maps and GIS Data Hub at: https://idwr.maps.arcgis.com/home/item.html?id=dcadb8412de74f468ce802d61361ca0a
+- Point of use (PoU) data was obtained from a zipped file from IDWR Maps and GIS Data Hub at: https://data-idwr.hub.arcgis.com/documents/IDWR::place-of-use-water-right/about

 Unique files were created from the above links to be used as input to the Python codes that prepare WaDE2 input files.
 Input files used are as follows...

-- ID_Water_Right_PODs_input.xlsx
+- Water_Right_PODs.shp
-- ID_Water_Right_PoUs_input.xlsx
+- WaterRightPOUs.shp

 ## Storage for WaDE 2.0 Source and Processed Water Data